PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-11 08:51:18
+Last updated: 2024-04-11 08:51:53
-Random Quote: To have power does not mean that one can abuse the poor. - Pablo Escobar
+Random Quote: By what right does the wolf judge the lion?  -  Jaime Lannister